 For some of us, we find that our personal work becomes secondary to our work of ‘being our own receptionist’. read more…

-We have two main reasons why.
+I have two main reasons why.

 At some stage, many of us experience discomfort around marketing ourselves and our businesses.
 Perhaps we feel that it’s mercenary; perhaps we feel it’s in conflict with our values and principles to help others; perhaps, we simply just don’t know how it can work for us or where to begin.